Malone Pioneers: Baseball

-Individual teams

-Baseball

-A winning tradition was established on the baseball diamond at Malone by late NAIA Hall of Fame Coach Bob Starcher.
-Coach Starcher led the Pioneer baseball program for 23 seasons and accumulating 521 wins while at Malone.
+The baseball team, founded in 1963, plays home games at Thurman Munson Memorial Stadium, their home since 2021.
+The team previously played at the stadium from 2008 through 2015, before using the baseball field at nearby Jackson High School from 2016 through 2020.
+During the 2016 and 2017 seasons, the team also held a few home games at Schoonover Stadium on the campus of Kent State University.
+The program's longest tenured coach is Bob Starcher, who led the Pioneer baseball program for 23 seasons, accumulating 521 wins.
 During Starcher's tenure as head coach, the program experienced 19 winning seasons and 12 conference or district titles.
 In 2007, the last baseball game was played on the site of long-time Bob Starcher Field at Malone College.